hpitta26/Library-System-Django/README.md

 - Django templates used for UI (html + css)

 ## Purpose:
-Allow users to search for Books and Authors in a personal Library System.
+Allow users to search for Books and Authors in a personalized Library System.
 Supports CRUD operations on Books.